Juan Escoiquiz

-Juan Escoiquiz Morata (1762 – 27 November 1820) was a Spanish ecclesiastic, politician and writer born in Ocaña in 1762.
+Juan Escoiquiz Morata (1762 – 27 November 1820) was a Spanish ecclesiastic, politician and writer.

+Early life

+Escoiquiz was born in Ocaña in 1762.
 His father was a general officer and he began life as a page in the court of King Charles III.
 He entered the church and was provided for by a prebend at Zaragoza.
 In his memoirs, Manuel de Godoy asserts that Escoiquiz sought to gain his favor by flattery.
+There is every reason to believe that this is an accurate statement of the case.

+Life at court

-There is every reason to believe that this is an accurate statement of the ease.
-The mere fact that he was selected to be the tutor of the heir-apparent, Ferdinand, afterwards King Ferdinand VII, is of itself a proof that he exerted himself to gain the goodwill of the reigning favorite.
+Escoiquiz was selected to be the tutor of the heir-apparent, Ferdinand, afterwards King Ferdinand VII and said when appointed that he would be happy if his tutoring "leads to his being the most humane of Princes".

-In 1797 he published a translation of Young's Night Thoughts, which does not of itself show that he was well acquainted with English, for the version may have been made with the help of the French.
-In 1798 he published a long and worthless so-called epic on the conquest of Mexico.
-Escoiquiz was in fact a busy and pushing member of the literary clique which looked up to Godoy as its patron.
-But his position as tutor to the heir to the throne excited his ambition.

 He began to hope that he might play the part of those court ecclesiastics who had often had an active share in the government of Spain.
-As Ferdinand grew up, and after his marriage with a Neapolitan princess, he became the center of a court opposition to Godoy and to his policy of alliance with France.
-Escoiquiz was the brains, as far as there were any brains, of the intrigue.
-His activity was so notorious that he was exiled from court, but was consoled by a canonry at Toledo.
-This half measure was as ineffective as was to have been expected.
-Escoiquiz continued to be in constant communication with the prince.
-Toledo is close to Madrid, and the correspondence was easily maintained.
+He was seen to "exercise a great power over the royal pupil" and tried to encourage Ferdinand to have Godoy removed from his post.
+As Ferdinand grew up, he became the center of a court opposition to Godoy and to his policy of alliance with France.
+Escoiquiz was the brains of the intrigue, and he wrote essays for Ferdinand to publish under his own name, so that he would seem wise and statesmanlike.
+Escoiquiz also persuaded Ferdinand to seek a seat in cabinet, but this was denied by his father Charles IV who felt his son should not hold an office that he had been denied at the same age.
+Escoiquiz's activity was discovered and he was dismissed from court, being made archdeacon of Alcaraz in the diocese of Toledo instead.
+This measure was ineffective since Escoiquiz continued to be in constant communication with the prince; Toledo is close to Madrid, correspondence was easily maintained, and Escoiquiz continued to visit the royal palace.